 Camera work is slow.
 She was anxious.
 The peat muck only flows at the top of the hour.
 I climbed into my stainless-steel tub, she pulled a plug, and I quickly disappeared under a rising sea of dark-brown peat broth (like a gurgling sawdust soup).

 Then, my tub was full and all was silent.
 My 10 toes looked cute poking out of the hot brown muck.
 She kept acting like I would overdose if I stayed in too long.
 But we filmed our bit (one of the stupidest-looking sequences we've ever done — I looked like a naked Al Jolson).

-After that humiliation, I was happy to escape to the big, busy town of Třebíč.
-It’s another Czech gem with a wonderful main square.
-Just over the river is its historic Jewish district.
-While Prague’s Jewish Quarter is packed with tourists, in Třebíč you’ll have an entire Jewish town to yourself.
+After that humiliation, I was happy to escape to the big, busy town of Třebíč: another Czech gem with a wonderful main square and historic Jewish district.
+While Prague's Jewish Quarter is packed with tourists, in Třebíč you'll have an entire Jewish town to yourself.

-Třebíč’s Jewish settlement was always relatively small, and only 10 Třebíč Jews survived the Holocaust.
-What’s left, though lonely and neglected, is amazingly authentic.
-The houses have been essentially frozen in time more than 60 years ago.
-Among the 100 or so preserved buildings are two synagogues, a town hall, a rabbi’s house, a poorhouse, a school, and a hospital.
+Třebíč's Jewish settlement was always relatively small, and only 10 Třebíč Jews survived the Holocaust.
+What's left, though lonely and neglected, is amazingly authentic.
+The houses have been essentially frozen in time for the better part of a century.
+Among the 100 or so preserved buildings are two synagogues, a town hall, a rabbi's house, a poorhouse, a school, and a hospital.

 In the 1970s, the ghetto was slated for destruction; the Communists wanted to replace it with an ugly high-rise housing complex.
 But because the land proved unable to support a huge building project, the neighborhood survived.
 Today, it's protected by the government as the largest preserved Jewish quarter in Europe.